jihye-seren-kim/xdp-time/ntp_setup/aws_setup.md

 - Ensure all instances are in the same AZ: `eu-north-1c`.
 - Verify MAC addresses using `ip link show dev <interface>`.
 - Use `tcpdump` on Defense to validate packet flow (e.g., `udp port 123` for NTP).
+- Ensure to disable Source/Destination Check on the Defense VM in the AWS console `Actions > Networking > Change source/dest check > Stop`

 # Chrony + NTP Setup (Client & Server)